firebird42/power-mailinabox-sogo/README.md

 It's main difference to the main project is focused on ad-hoc, advanced features.
 While Mail-in-a-Box caters to beginners by providing sane configurations, Power Mail-in-a-Box also attempts to cater to advanced users that want deeper levels of customization.

+## About This Fork
+This is a fork of the aforementioned [Power Mail-in-a-Box](https://github.com/ddavness/power-mailinabox).
+This project will attempt to replace Roundcube and Nextcloud with [SOGo](https://www.sogo.nu/) as in inspired by [this fork of Mail-in-Box](https://github.com/jkaberg/mailinabox-sogo) which did something similar with v0.19a of Mail-in-a-Box.

 ## Features
 - Configure Power Mail-in-a-Box to use an external SMTP relay;
 - Brand new admin panel (with up-to-date libraries);